janrehan/gre-todo/README.md

 What is left:
 ================================

--- Although page is working fine and functionality is achieved but UI needs be improved -- UI needs be broken down into components and panels, like some theme which could be reused on all pages.
--- Home Page explaining features and advantages
 -- Test cases
 -- In data grid there should be a check box to mark todos completed or not completed